10maurycy10/10maurycy10.github.io/content/misc/chatgpt/index.md

 ![ChatGPT implement bubble sort](sort.png)

 This has lead to speculation that similarly AI's might replace human programmers and writers.
-However, ChatGPT knowledge is replaced by vivid confabulation when it is faced with a question that has not been discussed on the internet:
+However, ChatGPT's knowledge is replaced by vivid confabulation when it is faced with a question that has not been discussed on the internet:

 ![ChatGPT's confabulation after being asked "Does tinfoil block violet light"](foil.png)

-Where as a human would be able to derive or experimentally determine the answer easily (checking if foil is transparent), ChatGPT confidently provides an incorrect answer.
+Where a human would be able to derive or experimentally determine the answer easily (checking if foil is transparent), ChatGPT will confidently provide an incorrect answer.

 This also apply to writing programs.
 The AI works fine when asked to do a common programming task (sort an array, Fizz Buzz, make a web request...), but as soon as at is confronted with a novel task, it completely fails.